MCT-master/mct-master.github.io/_posts_draft/2019-02-22-TouchTheAlien.md

 #### Day	3
-Divide js-script, css and html into separate files Starting on combining our codes
-Audio FX tuna & Dry/Wet
+The third day was also spent on working with our individual tasks, but in a more organised way.
+We divided our scripts, CSS and HTML into separate files to make the different components of the app more clearly defined.
+In the end, we started combining our codes by linking the files and calling functions from the script concerned with interactivity to the script audio.
+When this was done, we could start focusing on expanding the audio functionality with effects from the Tuna JavaScript library.

 #### Day	4
-Finishing the prototype, combine all codes together Final touch on design and functions
+On the last day, we finished the prototype by combining all codes together and made final touches on design and functions.
+This meant tidiying up some of out code, bugfixing and making each intended function work properly.

 ## Ideas and prototypes